Riona Tomishita: 2023

-On May 5, 2023, it was announced that Tomishita would step up to Kyojo Cup with Kobe Toyopet's KTMS team.
+On 5 May 2023, it was announced that Tomishita would step up to Kyojo Cup with Kobe Toyopet's KTMS team.
 On her debut, Tomishita qualified on pole and ran in the top five in the first half of the race before retiring at the penultimate corner on lap eight.
 Across the rest of the season Tomishita scored a best result of fifth, in the second round.
 She finished sixth in the standings in her rookie season.

 2024

 Tomishita returned to KTMS and Kyojo Cup for 2024.
 In the second round, Tomishita scored her first points of the season by finishing seventh.
 In the second race of the only double header round of the season, Tomishita finished fourth, but was promoted to second after Miki Onaga and Rio Shimono were both given post-race penalties.
 After missing the third round of the season, Tomishita finished fourth on her return, but was promoted to second after race winner Rio Shimono and second-place finisher Mami Sakaue were both disqualified from the race.
 In the exhibition round held alongside Super Taikyu, Tomishita scored her first Kyojo Cup win in race two.
 In the final race of the season, Tomishita ran as high as second but dropped to fourth by the end.
 She finished fifth in the standings on 51 points.

 2025

-On December 25, 2024, it was announced that Tomishita would join Toyota-supported Cerumo・INGING ahead of her third season in Kyojo Cup.
+On 25 December 2024, it was announced that Tomishita would join Toyota-supported Cerumo・INGING ahead of her third season in Kyojo Cup.
+In her first season with Cerumo・INGING, Tomishita scored her maiden podiums by finishing third in both races of round three, before finishing third in the main race of the following round en route to a seventh-place points finish.

+2026

+Tomishita was retained by Cerumo・INGING for the 2026 season.

+Other racing

+During 2025, Tomishita also raced for KTMS in the ST-2 class of the Super Taikyu Series alongside Tokiya Suzuki and Hibiki Taira.
+Winning on debut at Motegi, Tomishita then scored further wins at Autopolis and Okayama as well as two more podiums to end the year runner-up in the ST-2 class.
+The following year, Tomishita returned to KTMS for her sophomore season in Super Taikyu's ST-2 class, alongside Kiyoshi Umegaki and Rin Arakawa.